firebird-finance/firebird-docs/docs/products/value-vaults.md

 ---
-id: value-vaults
+id: vSafes
-title: Value Vaults
+title: vSafes
-sidebar_label: Value Vaults
+sidebar_label: vSafes
 ---

 Vaults allow you to increase your holdings of an asset at a low gas cost and with low effort.
 It is a 'set it and forget it' method as the Vaults do everything for you.